First Time User? Sign Up Now

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

-Primary brain tumors, including astrocytomas, are a diverse group of diseases that together constitute the most common solid tumor of childhood.
-Brain tumors are classified according to histology, but tumor location and extent of spread are important factors that affect treatment and prognosis.
-Immunohistochemical analysis, cytogenetic and molecular genetic findings, and measures of mitotic activity are increasingly used in tumor diagnosis and classification.
+Primary brain tumors, including astrocytomas, are a diverse group of diseases that together constitute the most common solid tumors of childhood.
+Brain tumors are classified according to histology and molecular features, but tumor location and extent of spread are also important factors that affect treatment and prognosis.
+Immunohistochemical analysis, cytogenetic and molecular genetic findings, and measures of mitotic activity are used in tumor diagnosis and classification.

 Gliomas are thought to arise from glial precursor cells that are present in the brain and spinal cord.
-Gliomas are named according to their clinicopathologic and histologic subtype.
-For example, astrocytomas originate from astrocytes, oligodendroglial tumors from oligodendrocytes, and mixed gliomas from a mix of oligodendrocytes, astrocytes, and ependymal cells.
+Gliomas are named according to their presumed clinicopathologic and histologic subtype.
 Astrocytoma is the most commonly diagnosed type of glioma in children.

 According to the World Health Organization (WHO) classification of brain tumors, gliomas are classified further as low-grade (grades I and II) or high-grade (grades III and IV) tumors.
 Children with low-grade tumors have a relatively favorable prognosis, especially when the tumors can be completely resected.
 Children with high-grade tumors generally have a less favorable prognosis, but this is somewhat dependent on subtype.